Andreessen Horowitz: 2022

+2023

+Andreessen Horowitz launched the accelerator program a16z speedrun in 2023.
+Based in San Francisco and Los Angeles, the accelerator program initially focused on funding pre-seed gaming start-ups with investments of up to $750,000 per company.
+The program is named for the popular gaming term “speedrunning,” which means to finish a game as quickly as possible.

+2025

+In 2025, speedrun refocused to include start-ups in all industries.
+In that same year, the program increased its maximum investments from $750,000 to up to $1 million and expanded to accept more companies for each cohort (about 60 per cohort).
+The acceptance rate has declined to be less than 1%.
+In addition to funding, awardees are also granted access to exclusive events, networking and marketing opportunities, and credit to select software to build their business.
+Andreessen Horowitz has also stated a vested interest in continuing relationships with members as they grow, and has provided increased funding for former cohort members following their time in speedrun.

+2026

+In April 2026, the company co-led a $100 million investment round in Stipple Bio, a US healthcare start-up.

+In May 2026, Andreessen Horowitz invested in a $113 million series B round in OpenRouter, a US artificial intelligence company.

 Structure

 Andreessen Horowitz partners work on behalf of all its portfolio companies, an approach modeled after the Hollywood talent agency Creative Artists Agency.
 In 2010, the company hired Margit Wennmachers, a marketing executive at the partner level.

 As of 2011, the firm had maintained a database of designers, coders, and executives and used it to help fill positions at its startups.
 Former U.S. Treasury Secretary Larry Summers became a special advisor to Andreessen Horowitz in June 2011.

 In 2012, former Washington D.C. mayor Adrian Fenty was appointed Andreessen Horowitz's second special advisor.
 Fenty was hired to advise the firm's portfolio companies on working with local, state, and federal governments.

 In 2019, the firm applied to restructure as a registered investment adviser in order to have more freedom to take on riskier bets like cryptocurrency.

+Politics

+In May 2026, Andreessen Horowitz was reported to be the largest spender in that year's US elections.